Zaffer/leanygrad/history/discord_history.md

 Slices should be well defined, it's a native python class.
 They do have some quirks.
 I noticed in that repo ppg linked they are using an odd form of it but principles should be the same, a start, stop and step with negative index allowed and negative direction, and out of bounds behaviors.

+mason — 04/03/2024 00:37
+is merge_views a novel feat of man because why is the code so complicated? 😭  there must be a better way KamiKomplex504 — 04/03/2024 08:59
+The code might be a little complicated but the ideas aren't, it is just what makes a view mergeable by checking attributes.

 # tinygrad-dev